OCA/geospatial/web_view_leaflet_map/readme/ROADMAP.rst

   if longitude and latitude are available.
 We could imagine other kind of usages, with Polylines, Polygons, etc...
   See all the leaflet options : https://leafletjs.com/reference.html

-* The module could not work properly on mobile devices.